Vegan Red Velvet Cupcakes With Cream Cheese Frosting

 7. Bake 18-20 minutes.

-8. Allow cupcakes to cool in pan for 5-10 minutes before moving to a wire rack to finish cooling completely.
+8. Allow cupcakes to cool in the pan for 5-10 minutes before moving to a wire rack to finish cooling completely.

-For the Frosting
+For the Frosting:

 1. Add the softened butter to a large mixing bowl and mix on high speed until smooth and creamy.